 B-Hard and Soft Tissue lasers

-– Diode lasers wave lengths in the 810-1.100mm range are poorly absorbed by the soft tissues such as gingiva, and cannot be used for soft tissue cutting or ablation.
+– Diode laser wavelengths in the 810-1.100mm range are poorly absorbed by soft tissues such as gingiva, and cannot be used for soft tissue cutting or ablation.

 – Nd: YAG lasers are used for soft tissue surgeries in the oral cavity, such as gingivectomy, periodontal sulcular debridement, LANAP, frenectomy, biopsy, and coagulation of graft donor sites.
-The Nd: YAG laser wave length are partially absorbed by pigments in the tissue such as hemoglobin and melanin.
-These laser are often used for debridement and disinfection of periodontal pockets.
+The Nd: YAG laser wavelength is partially absorbed by pigments in the tissue such as hemoglobin and melanin.
+These lasers are often used for debridement and disinfection of periodontal pockets.
 Their coagulative ability to form fibrin allows them to seal treated pockets.

-– The Co2 laser remains the best surgical laser for the soft tissue where both cutting and hemostasis is achieved photo- thermally.
+– The Co2 laser remains the best surgical laser for soft tissue where both cutting and hemostasis are achieved photo-thermally.

 – Erbium lasers are both hard and soft tissue capable.
 They can be used for a host of dental procedures, and allow for more procedures to be done without local anesthesia.
 Erbium lasers can be used for hard tissue procedures like bone cutting and create minimal thermal and mechanical trauma to adjacent tissues.
 These hard tissue procedures show an excellent healing response.
 Soft tissue applications with erbium lasers feature less hemostasis and coagulation abilities relative to the Co2 lasers.